dgraph-io/dgraph-docs/content/learn/developer/react/react-conclusion.md

 type = "learn"
 tutorial = "courses/messageboardapp/react"
 description = "This is the end of the Dgraph Learn course - Build a Message Board App in React.
-But there's still more to learn." weight = 18
+But there's still more to learn." weight = 19
 [menu.learn]
   name = "Conclusion"
   parent = "react-app"
   identifier = "react-app-conclusion"

 [nav.previous]
-title = "GraphQL Mutations"
+title = "Using Auth0"
-link = "/docs/learn/developer/react/react-ui/"
+link = "/docs/learn/developer/react/using-auth0/"

 +++